CaZual-T/CZT-Mod-Manager/README.md

 # Features:
 - ⭐ EZ Setup & Launch: Automatically locates or creates required configuration files.
      - If you have any problems just make your way to discord so i can help you.
-- ⭐ Direct Downloads from nexus website (available only to nexus premium users. (nexus api restriction)</br>
+- ⭐ Plug and play mod install by using the "Mod Manager Download" button on the nexus site to auto trigger CZT.
-     - All users can take advantage of using the "Mod Manager Download" button on the nexus site to auto trigger CZT.
+- ⭐ Direct (in-app) Downloads from nexus website available for nexus premium users. (official nexus api restriction)
 - ⭐ Detects when mods have Updates Available/Hidden Mod Page/Removed from Site and if they are corrupted.
 - ⭐ Steam Library Detection: Scans drives for Steam libraries to auto-detect game installations.
      - Supports custom named and multi drive steam libraries. (any drive letter C-Z)
 - ⭐ Manual pathing available for EPIC and OTHER platforms.
 - ⭐ Users can easily download, install, toggle, track, and delete mods with precise user options.
 - ⭐ Toggle Mods: Launch with or without mods enabled.